 There is also the ability to enable live arbs, although this is recommended for experienced arbitrage bettors only.

-The BetSlayer arbitrage software is pretty light on features on the whole, but otherwise a decent enough option.
+The BetSlayer arbing software is pretty light on features on the whole, but otherwise a decent enough option.

 The 7 day limit will not appeal to those who plan on using the free software for a long time, but for those who are planning on upgrading eventually, 7 days is more than enough time to decide if you like it or not.

 Access the BetSlayer free arbitrage betting software by clicking on the button below.